| Collapse of Big Bang Cosmology and the Emergence of

 whereas in fact GPS experiments prove this

+foundation is vacuous.
 Another remarkable confirmation of gravity's

 effect on emission frequencies comes